PikalaxALT/firered-speedchoice/README.md

 # Pokémon FireRed Speedchoice

+This project is no longer being supported.
+For Pokemon FireRed randomization, please consider the [Archipelago world](https://github.com/vyneras/Archipelago).

 This project is based on the disassembly of Pokémon FireRed and LeafGreen.

 To set up the repository, see [INSTALL.md](INSTALL.md).